alchemydc/infra_mgr/memory-bank/progress.md

    - Selected Cloud Foundation Fabric as base
    - Chose Ansible for configuration
    - Selected Stackdriver for monitoring
+   - Decided to use OpenTofu over Terraform due to BUSL license change

 ### Upcoming Decisions
 1. Infrastructure